 After adding desired minerals in specific amounts that are required for growth,this water can be made useful.

-Explain the uses of water in biological systems and biosphere.
+Describe the usefulness of water in biosphere and biological systems.

 Water is very necessary for all forms of life which constitutes 65% of human body and 95% of plants.it plays a vital role in the biosphere due to its

 → Thermal conductivity

 For moderating the human body temperature of all the living beings and the atmospheric climate,

 (ii) The heat of vapourization helps a lot.